5 min. to read.

 A little exploration uncovered the problem.
 Near where the spring surfaced lay the decomposing body of a deer.
 Horrifying, right?

 Of course, urgent steps were taken.
 The carcass was removed, but that was just the beginning.
 Far more important were the steps taken to prevent anything like this ever happening again.

 The spring source was covered and fenced.
 An expensive filtering system installed.
-After a little work, the water passed inspection again
+After a little work, the water passed inspection again.

 The ancient book of Proverbs gives us this wise counsel: “Guard your heart above all else, for it is the source of life.”
 (Prob.
 4:23) Of course, this isn’t talking about your literal blood pump.
 It’s talking about a part of you that lies at the center of who you are, something I’ve started calling your inner life.